-- Whether the terminology, standards and settings in the FOS remain appropriate. - What amendments to the FOS may be necessary in light of the AEMC's final determination of the Emergency frequency control schemes rule change published on 30 March 2017 - Whether further guidance can be provided regarding the definition of what part of the power system the FOS is to be applied following separation from the rest of the NEM.
-Specifically, whether the FOS should refer to a separated region, or some smaller subsection of a region, for maintenance of frequency following a separation event.
+- What amendments to the FOS may be necessary in light of the AEMC's final determination of the Emergency frequency control schemes rule change published on 30 March 2017 - Whether further guidance can be provided regarding the definition of what part of the power system the FOS is to be applied following separation from the rest of the NEM.
+Specifically, whether the FOS should refer to a separated region, or some smaller subsection of a region, for maintenance of frequency following a separation event. - Other issues related to the FOS as determined by the Panel.